 13 Jun The dangerous relationship between wind turbines and aviation

 Wind turbines are becoming increasingly popular as sources of renewable energy.
 And just as with airports, the preferred locations are far enough away from populated areas to minimise nuisance.
 If placed too close to airports, however, they create hazards to aviation, only some of which can be mitigated.
-Here we examine four issues that are central to the conflict.
+Here we examine four issues, other than the widely discussed issue of interference with airport radar and radio, that are central to the topic.

 The problems are greatest for general aviation and at heliports

 Around the globe, governments are placing more and more wind farms to help meet renewable energy targets.
 Not only is their number multiplying; as the technology develops, wind turbines are also growing taller.

 Only some of the hazards of wind turbines placed too close to airports can be mitigated.
 If their location means air traffic operating to and from the airport cannot be handled safely, the only option is placing the wind turbines elsewhere.

 For large airports, where proper spatial planning provides for a correct application of obstacle limitation surface regulations, hazards from wind turbines nearby are relatively minor.
 The problems are greatest for general aviation and at heliports.

 The low-level airspace around an airport’s runway or at a heliport that is needed for aircraft to climb or descend must be protected from obstacles, especially in case of engine loss.
 Like buildings, wind turbines are obstacles and should, as a rule, not be permitted to penetrate the obstacle surface.

 Wind turbines create turbulence